 1. Getting the most up-to-date information

 4. Finding information for a company, organization, or government agency

 HOWEVER, it is often very difficult to find reliable, unbiased, and current websites that can be used for academic research.
-Use the strategies below to evaluate websites before using them for research.
+Use the strategies on this page to evaluate websites before using them for your research.

 When searching for information on the "free web", you need to be critical.
 Here are a few reasons:

 When evaluating websites or any other information sources, use the following CRAAP test to help evaluate the information you find.
 This checklist applies to any resource you may use for a school assignment but keep in mind that some items are specific to websites.